About Directive Files¶

 Introduction to Directive Files¶

-Paquet Builder introduces a specific file type called "directive file", using the .pbd
+Paquet Builder introduces a specific file type called "directive file", using the .pbd extension.

 These text-based files contain instructions for Paquet Builder to create or modify a package/installer.